alexandru/alexn.org/source/_posts/2012-11-02-scala-functional-programming-type-classes.markdown

 }
 {% endhighlight %}

 And yeah, it will do the right thing.
-A little ugly though.
-In essence, this is heavy stuff already.
+A little ugly though, as it means you have to have specific knowledge about how these implicits are prioritized.
+In essence, this is heavy stuff already and a little complex too.
 Good design can make for kick-ass libraries though.

 ## 5. Scala's Collections Library is Awesome